 Fixed effects versus random effects estimation

 Most meta-analysis software presents users with a choice between fixed effects estimation and random effects estimation.
 Fixed effects estimation is simply a precision-weighted average.
 The studies with the smallest standard errors are accorded the most weight.
 Random effects estimation applies a different set of weights depending on the extent to which the estimates vary more than would be expected by chance under a fixed effects model.
+Therefore, the weights for the random effects estimation not only consider the variance within each study but also an estimate of the between-study variance (τ2).

 ATEpooled*=1σ12+τ21σ12+τ2+1σ22+τ2ATE1+1σ22+τ21σ22+τ2+1σ22+τ2ATE2